qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 If the data structure inherently requires circular reference, solutions:

-- Use ID/handle to replace borrow (elaborated later).
-This is **recommended when you want more compact memory layout, and you rarely need to add new types into data** (suitable for data-intensive cases, can obtain better performance due to cache-friendliness).
+- Use arena.
+Use ID/handle to replace borrow (elaborated later).
 - Use reference counting and interior mutability (not recommended).
 - Use `unsafe` (only use if really necessary).